 Why Spey Cast?

-Spey casting is simply awesome to watch, and here’s why it works so well, because it:
+Spey casting is not only simply awesome to watch, but also here’s why it works so well, because it:

 Does not involve any overhead backcasting.
 By creating a D –loop over either shoulder, fly anglers can achieve longer distances without additional effort.

 Doesn’t require as much arm motion compared to single hand casts.
 This is achieved by allowing your body to create more energy, called body casting.
 It’s very analogous to swinging a baseball bat, golf club, or tennis racquet.
 If you play any of these sports, you know that consistency and power come from the body leading the stroke, not the arms.

 Enables you to change directions more conveniently.
 A 90-degree change is attained in 1/3 the time compared to that of traditional single-handed, overhead casting.

 Properly presents your flies achieved at longer distances in all conditions with the longer, two-handed, 10’6” to 16′ Spey Rods.